 Why should I get my roof coated with a reflective coating?

-Coating will extend the life of the roof, by reducing heat transfer into the building, decreasing thermal shock (thermal expansion and contraction of the roof membrane), and helping to mitigate leaks.
-Reflective coatings also can reduce heat energy costs and improve the aesthetics of the roof.
+Reflective coatings will extend the life of your roof by reducing heat transfer into the building, decreasing thermal shock (thermal expansion and contraction of the roof material) and helping to mitigate leaks.
+Reflective coatings also can reduce air conditioning costs through solar reflection and improve the aesthetics of the roof.

-Almost all types of roofs can be coated.
-Some examples include metal, spray polyurethane, single-ply, modified bitumen, Built-up roof (BUR) systems, etc. Without special treatments, ballasted and gravel surfaced membranes are not typically acceptable roof surfaces for coating membranes.
+Almost all types of clean, dry, mechanically-sound roofs can be coated.
+Some examples include metal, spray polyurethane foam (PUF), single-ply, modified bitumen, built-up roof (BUR) systems and more.
+Ballasted and gravel roof surfaces can also be coated after rock removal and preparatory work is completed.

-What types of reflective coatings are available in the market?
+What types of reflective coatings are available on the market?